 Research Data Analysis Support at J. Willard Marriott Library

-The Scholarship and Education Services unit provides training and support for faculty, graduate students, and undergraduate students who are conducting qualitative research, or just interested in learning more about qualitative research.
-Workshops on qualitative data analysis tools, such as NVivo and Atlas.ti, are offered each semester.
-NVivo and Atlas.ti are installed on library computers and a How-To Guide provides links to general information and tutorials for using the software tools.
+The Faculty Services unit provides training and support for faculty, graduate students, and undergraduate students who are conducting qualitative research, or just interested in learning more about qualitative research.
+Qualitative data analysis tools, such as NVivo and Atlas.ti are installed on library computers.
 Email to set up an appointment for a one-on-one or a research group consultation.

 Need help using quantitative or qualitative analysis programs for your grant?

 Come see our Statistics Graduate Teaching Assistant.
 To make an appointment, please email our Statistics group.